mia-platform/documentation/docs/fast_data/architecture.md

 The Single View Trigger Generator (SVTG) is still a BETA Plugin and is under active development.
 Pay attention to using the following Alternative Event-Driven Architecture.
 :::

 For the sake of being retro-compatible, you can configure the SVTG to compute and emit `Projection Change` events instead of `sv-trigger` events, and save it on MongoDB.
-Then the SVC will use that `Projection Change` message to aggregate the Single View.
+Then the SVC will use the `Projection Change` collection to aggregate the Single View as in the [Standard Architecture](#standard-architecture).
 Such an architecture will look like this:

 ![Fast Data Event-Driven Architecture with RTU - Retrocompatible](img/fastdata-architecture-alternative-event-driven.svg)